osber1/loans/Notes.md

 - [x] Inconsistent use of primitives vs primitive wrappers. (e.g., Integer, int).

 - [x] Double is used for currency amount (which might become THE UGLY in some cases as more precises operations may lead to inconsistencies).
-Would suggest using either BigDecimal, or long and int to represent e.g Eur and cents...
+Would suggest using either BigDecimal, or long and int to represent e.g. Eur and cents...

 - [x] Configuration object props are not validated (e.g., incorrect configuration of maxAmount, interest rate).
-ForbiddenHourTo, forbiddenHourFrom, could lead to funky business, eg. forbiddenHourTo < forbiddenHourTo , since it is not defined if configuration accepts value 0 < n < 24. (?)
+ForbiddenHourTo, forbiddenHourFrom, could lead to funky business, e.g. forbiddenHourTo < forbiddenHourTo , since it is not defined if configuration accepts value 0 < n < 24. (?)
 How to check max amount and interest rate?

 - [x] No validations on persistence model.